ruVic101/Utilties/README.md

 # Pixel Image Extractor

-This .bat file extracts Images and Videos stored in pixel / google device's Sub-directories of DCIM/Camera.
+This .bat file extracts Images and Videos stored in pixel / google devices Subdirectories of DCIM/Camera.
+This is particularly useful for extracting Portrait images which are stored inside individual folders in DCIM.

 # How to use this?